surifirstpin/biplus_documentation/version.3/Admin Settings.md

 ## Edit or Delete User

-To Edit or Delete already existing user as per your business requirement, Go back to Users main screen ( Which display list of user existing )  and select **Edit** to make  or **Delete** Icons.
+To Edit or Delete already existing user as per your business requirement, Go back to Users main screen ( Which display list of user existing )  and select **Edit** to make any changes to user profile  or click **Delete** Icon to permanently delete a user from database.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/1f49ce0c89ffb5873eef9fcb340937f15e101560/images/full_edit_user.png)